wp-plugins/leadin/readme.txt

 - Number of contacts does not equal leads + commenters + subscribers
 - Modals aren't bound to forms after page load
 - Fix bug with activating + reactivating the plugin overwriting the saved settings
-- Override button styles for Subscription Pop-in widget
+- Override button styles for Subscribe Pop-up widget

 = Enhancements =
 - Improved readability on new lead notification emails
-- Confirmation email added for new subscribers to the LeadIn Subscribe Pop-in
+- Confirmation email added for new subscribers to the LeadIn Subscribe Pop-up
 - Updated screenshots
 - Improved onboarding flow
 - Deleted unused and deprecated files

 = 0.5.1 (2014.03.03) =
 - Bug fixes
-- Fixed Subscribe Pop-in automatically enabling itself
+- Fixed Subscribe Pop-up automatically enabling itself

 = 0.5.0 (2014.02.25) =
 - Bug fixes